Arthur Bremer: Plans to assassinate Richard Nixon

-After a short relationship ended and he quit both of his jobs, on March 1, 1972, the unemployed Bremer began his An Assassin's Diary with the words "It is my personal plan to assassinate by pistol either Richard Nixon or George Wallace.
+After a short relationship ended and he quit both of his jobs, on March 1, 1972, Bremer began his Assassin's Diary with the words "It is my personal plan to assassinate by pistol either Richard Nixon or George Wallace.
 I intend to shoot one or the other while he attends a campaign rally for the Wisconsin Primary."
-The following evening, Bremer attended an organizational meeting for Wallace at the Pfister Hotel in Milwaukee.

-Although Bremer's main aim was to assassinate then-President Richard Nixon, on March 23 he attended a Wallace dinner and rally at Milwaukee's Red Carpet Airport Inn.
-Then on April 3, he attended a Wallace victory rally at a Holiday Inn in Milwaukee.
-On April 8, while preparing for a trip to Ottawa, Canada, Bremer put one of his guns, a Browning 9mm, under a mat in the trunk of his car, but it fell down so deeply into the right wheel well that he could not retrieve it.
-It was removed a week after Bremer's arrest when the car was dismantled.

 On April 10, Bremer traveled from Milwaukee to Ottawa, which Nixon was about to visit.
-Three days later, dressed in a business suit, wearing sunglasses and with a revolver in his pocket, Bremer went out intending to assassinate Nixon, but could not find an opportunity to do so.
-Security was tight, making it impossible for Bremer to get close enough to Nixon, and he also doubted whether any bullets would go through the glass of Nixon's limousine.
-He later returned to Milwaukee, where he remained for most of the following three weeks.
+Three days later, dressed in a business suit with a "Vote Republican" sticker on, wearing sunglasses and with a revolver in his pocket, Bremer went out intending to assassinate Nixon, but found no opportunity.
+Security was tight, making it impossible for Bremer to get close enough to Nixon, and he doubted whether any bullets would go through the bulletproof glass of Nixon's presidential limousine.

+Three days later, on April 13, Bremer thought he saw Nixon's limousine outside of the Centre Block, but it had disappeared by the time he could retrieve his revolver from his hotel room.